shubham-hadawle/Maze-Game-Computer-Graphics/README.md

 # Maze-Game-Computer-Graphics-
-A Maze Game created using Computer Graphics in C Language
+A Maze Game created using Computer Graphics in C++

 The project is about implementing The Maze Game in the First- Person view.
 For this we use the various concepts such as two- dimensional viewing transformations, clipping projections, visible surface detection, animation etc. learned throughout the course of our subject.